EasyEyes/remote-calibrator/README.md

 .panel(tasks, parent, [options, [callback]])
 ```

 `.panel()` is a powerful tool to help you set up a graphical user interface for participants to go through step-by-step and calibrate or set up tracking.
 It is highly customizable: tasks, task order, title, description, and "Next Step" button can all be customized.
 It is appended to the parent HTML node as set by `parent`.
 Can only run once.
-Return `true` if set up successfully, otherwise `false`.
+Return the DOM element of the panel if set up successfully, otherwise `false`.

 `tasks` is an array of tasks which can be a string or an object.
 Valid names are `screenSize`, `displaySize`, `measureDistance`, `trackDistance`, `trackGaze`, `environment` (system information).